-The parties are encouraged to contact the PCA prior to submitting the notification (pre-notification).
-During this stage, the PCA may give its preliminary view on the transaction, the completeness of the information, and express potential concerns, thereby enabling the parties to address such concerns in advance.
+The parties are also encouraged to contact the PCA prior to submitting the notification (pre-notification) - during this stage, the PCA may give its preliminary view on the transaction, completeness of the information, and express potential concerns, thereby enabling the parties to address such concerns in advance.
 Pre-notification discussions, which are confidential, may also reduce the number of questions asked by the PCA after filing, thus increasing the likelihood of a quick approval.
-In practice, the pre-notification stage may last up to 2 weeks in straightforward transactions.
+In practice, the pre-notification stage lasts up to 2 weeks in straightforward transactions.
 Recently, we have seen cases where the pre-notification phase has lasted less than five business days.

-19. What is the basic timetable for the authority's review?
+10. What is the basic timetable for the authority's review?

 After receiving a notification and the respective proof of payment of the filing fee, the PCA has up to 7 business days to declare the notification as complete.
 After this declaration, there is a deadline of up to 5 business days to carry out the publication of the notice in 2 major newspapers (and on the PCA's website), for third parties' observations.
-Third parties will have up to 10 business days to submit any observations (although in the vast majority of notifications there are no such observations).
+Third parties will have up to 10 business days to submit any observations (although in the vast majority of the notifications there are no observations from third parties).

-In Phase I, the PCA concludes proceedings within 30 business days from the date that the notification becomes effective.
+In Phase I, the PCA concludes proceedings within 30 business days from the date that the notification becomes effective (which usually corresponds to the notification day).